 “No, Ana, there’s no way he could booby-trap the envelope in jail.”
 I look at him expecting.
 He sighs and opens the envelope, proving that it is not booby-trapped, and hands it back to me.
-I opened the letter and began to read:
+I open the letter and begin to read:

 “That’s not what he thinks at all,” I say, my voice shaking.
 “This is a threat, a veiled threat.
 This fucker is trying to control me even from fucking jail!”
 I snatch my mail and shove it in my purse.
 I pick up my suitcase and start rolling it to the door.
 “Bring the letter,” I say as I rush to get to the elevator, to the car, and back to Escala.

 I’m taking an afternoon bath when Christian gets home and comes into the en suite.

 “Butterfly, are you okay?” he says, kneeling down by the tub in his suit and gently brushing my cheek.

 “I’m fine, Christian.
 I called Al and gave him the letter.
 Let him decide what to do with it.”